dreamcommerce/app-template/README.md

 ### 6. execute your app in store

 Click the adequate link in your shop and test your sample app.
 This boilerplate dumps categories list from desired shop.

+## components overview

+An application consists of two components: the Billing System and an Application.

+Billing System handles actions for install/uninstall and subscription.
+If your app is being installed to the shop, an App Store calls it with a request according to the manual: https://developers.shoper.pl/developers/appstore/billing-system

+An Application handles actions for your purposes.
+Feel free to extend it!

+### ``billing_index.php``

+An App Store should be pointed to this file as an Billing System entrypoint.

+### ``index.php``

+Application bootstrap.
+Handles your logic.